-The AIM Section was created as of the 1st of January 2018 on the basis of the fulfillment of the ICAO concept of transition from AIS to AIM within the organizational changes.
-The AIM Section consists of the Aeronautical Information Service (Publication, Cartography, Reprography and Distribution department and International NOTAM Office) and AIM Systems and Data Department.
-AIM is responsible for providing the aeronautical information service and for the collection and dissemination of information for the entire territory of the Czech Republic and for the relevant airspace.
+AIM Centre is responsible for providing the aeronautical information service and for the collection and dissemination of information for the entire territory of the Czech Republic and for the relevant airspace.

 What does AIM mean?

 AIM (Aeronautical Information Management) is a worldwide concept based on the needs of users, whose principle is to have the right information in the right place at the right time.
-In view of that, the distribution of aeronautical information in the traditional form of paper products does not comply with the requirements of the users, particularly in terms of interoperability.
-The AIM focuses primarily on the data exchange and distribution processes of the data that should effectively serve the airspace users and ATM systems.
+The AIM focuses primarily on the processes of data exchange and distribution that should effectively serve the airspace users and ATM systems.

-The aeronautical information is provided in the form of the Integrated Aeronautical Information Package consisting of the following elements:
+The aeronautical information is provided in the form of the Aeronautical information product consisting of the following elements:

 - Aeronautical Information Publication (AIP)